arashatt/link-stash/README.md

 <br/>
 This is not the first time I am encountering this problem.
 We have conflicting goals, wheather to satisfy personal pursuits or to oblige oneself to someone else's goals.
-Soren Kierkegaard elaborates on that and says we should be able to suspend our moral/ethical duties in order to acheive somehting bigger.
+Soren Kierkegaard elaborates on that and says we should be able to suspend our moral/ethical duties in order to acheive higher goals.